DanielYankiver/Forget-Me-Not/README.md

 ### Create a Contact

-Users are able to save a bookmark.
-Once you navigate to a website that you are interested in saving for later; copy the url address, paste it in the search bar, and then wait a couple seconds.
-That's it!
-It's bookmarked.
+Users are able to create a contact.
+Make sure to add a photo, phone number, and birthday.

 <img src="Create a Contact Friend Send.gif" alt="create a contact" width="800"/>

 ### Search Through Contact List

-Once a bookmark is saved, simply begin searching for the website's name.
-Honeycomb scrapes the bookmark's h1 title, body text, and main image.
+Once a contact is saved, simply begin searching through your "Contacts" tab to locate the right contact.

 <img src="Search Through Contacts.gif" alt="search contacts" width="800"/>

 ### Create an Event

-Once a bookmark is saved, simply begin searching for the website's name.
-Honeycomb scrapes the bookmark's h1 title, body text, and main image.
+Once the contact is found, simply click on their name, and then click on "Create an event" to schedule a message.

 <img src="Create an Event.gif" alt="create an event" width="800"/>